Zach-G/MWOMechScraper/README.md

 [pandas](https://pandas.pydata.org/) allows us to analyze and format the data scraped from mwomercs.com.
 [regex](https://docs.python.org/3/howto/regex.html) is used for regular expressions.
 [tkinter](https://docs.python.org/3/library/tkinter.html) is used to create the GUI.
+[glob](https://docs.python.org/3/library/glob.html) is used to find all pathnames matching a specified pattern.

 Once you have installed Python and all the required libraries simply scroll up, find the big green '<>Code' button, click on it, select 'Download ZIP', and extract the contents of the .zip file to where ever you like.